Requirements

 ℹ️

-k8s Integrations
+k8s requirements

 sudo modprobe nvme-tcp

+• Caching-Node pod (optional): on any worker with at least one local nvme SSD; the SSD or parts of it may be used as a local write-through cache to accelerate read and reduce network bandwidth requirements.
+This setup requires about 2G + 0.25% of size of cache in huge-page memory (no other system memory) and at least 2 vCPU (preferred: cores).
+Example: A local nvme has a size of 1.9T.
+The minimum huge-page ram requirement is 2G+0.025%*1900G=6.75G.
 At startup, a caching node detaches selected NVMe devices from the Linux operating system and attached them as cache to the simplyblock cluster.
 While the cache is an entirely stateless write-through cache, it can significantly improve (reduce) read access latency and cluster IOPS and reduce load on the network.